Graham Mackay: 1990s

 Mackay regularly competed for a New South Wales wing spot against Andrew Ettingshausen, gaining selection in State of Origin game III of 1993 and game I of 1994 (NSW selectors though always had the luxury of playing ET at either fullback, wing or centre).

 Despite his goal-kicking ability and strong bursts down the flank, his representative form was inconsistent and he was dropped after the Blues' game I loss of 1994.

 Mackay quit the Panthers at the end of 1994 to link with his former coach Gould at Easts.
 He spent the 1995 season there and returned to good goal-kicking form booting 20 goals in just 13 games.

 In 1996 he joined the South Queensland Crushers for that club's second season in the ARL.
 Following a pay dispute with the cash-strapped Crushers, he joined the neighbouring Gold Coast Chargers, and captained the Chargers during the final two years of the club's existence.

 Following the demise of the Gold Coast, Mackay signed with his sixth club, the Manly-Warringah Sea Eagles for the 1999 NRL season.

 2000s

 In 2000 he transferred to Super League club, Leeds.
 In the 2000 Rugby League World Cup tournament Mackay represented Scotland.

+Graham represented his heritage in representing Scotland at the 2000 Rugby league World Cup.

 Mackay switched to Bradford Bulls in 2001.
 He played for them at centre, scoring a try, and kicking a goal in their 2001 Super League Grand Final victory against Wigan.

 The swansong of his long and varied first grade career was in 2002 with Hull F.C.
 In 2003 he joined the Ipswich Jets under coach Trevor Gillmeister.
 Mackay started coaching the Ormeau Shearers on the Gold Coast in 2012.